-To remove a plugin from your site, delete or comment out the plugin's configuration fields from your Netlify configuration file.
+For plugins installed via Netlify configuration file, delete or comment out the plugin's configuration fields from your configuration file.
 When you push your committed changes, the build that's triggered will run without the plugin.
 If you’re removing an npm-published plugin and want to avoid installing code you won't use, you may also need to uninstall the plugin package via npm.

 Once you’ve had a chance to try out some community-built plugins, you may want to make one of your own.
 To learn how, visit the create plugins doc.

 # Get help

 Netlify Build Plugins are created by developers at Netlify and in the community.
 If you need help with a plugin, contact the plugin author by submitting an issue on the plugin repository.
 For plugins in the Netlify UI, you can find a link to the plugin issues under the Options menu for the plugin listing.
 If a plugin author doesn’t respond to an issue within a week, you can request deactivation of the plugin from the Netlify UI.